CSCfi/csc-user-guide/docs/accounts/billing.md

 ## Monitoring billing unit consumption

-The [MyProjects](https://my.csc.fi/myProjects) tool in MyCSC portal allows customers to study the billing unit consumption and apply for more billing units.
-In the portal you can easily check by who, when and where the billing units were consumed.
-Note that storage related billing unit consumption (scratch and Allas) is not linked to a specific user account and is reported under account name: "unknown".
+In the _My Projects_ page in [MyCSC](https://my.csc.fi) you can study the billing unit consumption and apply for more billing units.
+There you can easily check who consumed the billing units, when they were consumed and in which service.
+Note that storage-related billing unit consumption (in Scratch and Allas) is not linked to a specific user account and is reported as "unknown".